RHS School Gardening Champion of the Year 2019

-Each year we look for an adult at your school (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.
+Our School Gardening Champion of the Year will be an adult (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.

-This year we are delighted to be supported by Gabriel Ash who have donated four beautiful cedar Upright Coldframes worth £699 each, which will be awarded to all finalists and winners of this category!
+This year we are delighted to be supported by Hartley Botanic who have donated a patio glasshouse to the winner of this category.

-Following the judging, each finalist will receive a Gabriel Ash Upright Coldframe (pictured below) worth £699 and £250 in National Garden Gift Vouchers for their school.
+Following the judging, each finalist will receive £250 in National Garden Gift Vouchers for their school.
 The finalists will also win a free place on a Campaign for School Gardening training course and be awarded an engraved hand trowel trophy and framed certificate.

-The winner (selected from the four finalists) will be awarded all of the above, as well as a visit from a VIP to their school and two adult and up to four child tickets for either Hampton Court Palace Flower Show 2018 or RHS Tatton Park Flower Show 2018.
+The winner (selected from the four finalists) will be awarded all of the above, as well as a patio glasshouse from Hartley Botanic (see below), a visit from a VIP to their school and two adult and up to four child tickets for either Hampton Court Palace Flower Show 2020 or RHS Tatton Park Flower Show 2020.
 The winner’s school will also receive £100 worth of seeds and an extra £250 in National Garden Gift Vouchers, a total of £500.